-Updates to the Ofsted careers guidance requirements come into force in September 2018.
-So now is a really good time to review the statutory requirements around careers for your school website.
+Now is a really good time to review the statutory Ofsted careers guidance for your school website.
 The government careers strategy outlines their long term plan to build and improve a careers system for all.
-The new statutory requirements are in place to ensure secondary schools and colleges are delivering a careers programme in line with this strategy.
+The statutory requirements, introduced in 2018, are in place to ensure secondary schools and colleges are delivering a careers programme supporting this strategy.

 The school website Ofsted careers guidance requirements are grouped into 2 sections.
 The first around the careers program itself, and the other around the 'Provider Access Policy Statement'.
 You can view the specific requirements on our school website requirements guide.